29/03/2010 10:50:45 AM

 **4. An Estimated Maximum Loss (EML) incident involving a vapour cloud explosion (VCE) in the Liquids Recovery Plant (LRP).

 Hmm and what do we make of that?
-The old run down Liquid Recovery Plant -
+The old run down Liquid Recovery Plant - aged and neglected for decades while the company recorded massive profits and growth.

 EMPLOYER OF THE YEAR?
 Really?
-This was the best the South Australian government could find in its endeavour to set an example?
+This was the best the South Australian government could find in its endeavor to set an example?
 Hell I’d think the local corner deli would serve us better as Employer of the Year than this self serving, potbellied hypocritical rubbish.